What is the Iris Project?

 What impact does the Iris Project aim to make?

 Read The Iris Project Annual Report 2022 to learn more about the work we’ve been doing!
-Monitoring and evaluation is a core focus for the Iris Project.
-We have developed an Iris Project impact framework and commit to altering our approach if we find out that it isn’t having the intended impact.
+Monitoring and evaluation are a core focus of The Iris Project.
+We have developed a theory of change and commit to altering our approach if we find out it doesn’t have the intended impact.
 We endeavour to admit and reflect on things going wrong and use our failures to guide our progress.

 Which regions do you work in?